maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning.md

     ## [1] 24856

-You may omit missing values using `na.omit`
+You may omit missing values using `na.omit`:

 ``` r
 dim(df_billboard)